Adjunct Professor and Executive/Entrepreneur-in-Residence

-In 2014, Andy and Team founded OThot: a Predictive and Prescriptive Analytics company that helps customers predict, understand, and change the future.
+In 2014, Andy co-founded OThot – a Predictive and Prescriptive Analytics company that helps customers predict, understand, and change the future.
 OThot deploys a proprietary analytics process and leverages state-of-the-art data mining and analytics tools to develop and maintain managed analytics programs for its customers.

 Andy holds an MBA from the University of Pittsburgh with a concentration in Marketing and Finance and a B.S. in Accounting from Penn State.
 He began his professional career at Deloitte and in 2003 completed the Carnegie Mellon University Entrepreneurial Management Program.

 - Entrepreneur in Residence (”EIR”): Pitt Business EIRs focus on mentorship and development.
 If you have an idea or young business, we can help you think through critical issues and opportunities to help your business launch and grow.
 This mentorship does not stop when you graduate.
-For example, Andy Hannah EIR and Adjunct Professor and Babs Carryer, Director of Education & Outreach, Innovation Institute, continue to advise MeshNet, one of Pittsburgh fastest growing startups, founded by Mark Visco, a Pitt Business 2014 graduate.
+For example, Andy is advising PeerCommerce, an exciting startup founded by two current Pitt Business undergraduate students.

 - ENACTUS: If social entrepreneurship is your focus, Pitt’s ENACTUS chapter can help you serve your need to create new businesses that have a positive impact on our world.
 ENACTUS is a community of student, academic, and business leaders committed to using the power of entrepreneurial action to transform lives and shape a better more sustainable world

-- Business Analytics is a leading competitive edge and growing strategic initiative for many companies and organizations.
-In fact, many organizations have established an office of the Chief Analytics Officer with the objective of using data and decision science techniques to drive strategic decisions and solve critical problems.
-This class is an Experience-Based Learning (EBL) class that will give students a background in analytic techniques, tools, and processes.
-In addition, the thrust of the class will be focused on a hands-on application of business analytics through a partnership with Pitt’s Institutional Advancement organization (the partner organization).
-The student team will strive to understand and optimize (identify, target and increase) recent graduate’s donations to Pitt.
-Business analytics in an EBL environment is a form of active learning that values critical thinking and problem solving.
+- Business Analytics is a leading competitive edge and strategic initiative for many companies.
+Organizations are establishing an office of the Chief Analytics Officer with the objective of using data and decision science techniques to drive strategic decisions and solve critical problems.
+This class is an Experience-Based Learning (EBL) class that will give students a background in the application of analytic techniques, tools, and processes.
+In addition, the thrust of the class will be focused on a hands-on application of business analytics through a partnership with a real client solving a problem or creating an opportunity.

-- Two-thirds of the class will involve a team-oriented project in partnership with the Partner Organization where the team, guided by the instructor, will apply leading-edge business analytics to solve a critical business problem for the partner organization.
-The team project is analogous to the team functioning as a part of the partner organization’s business analytics function.
+- The project is analogous to the team functioning as a part of a consulting firm advising the partner organization.
 To simulate reality, the student team will work significantly with the partner organization’s personnel.
 The student team will progress through business analytics assessment, problem definition, and application processes that will culminate in a report to the partner organization that the team should expect the partner organization to implement.